In all frankness, my knowledge of investing is embarrassingly scant.

 How to Set Up Your Robo Advisor Account

-If measuring the pros and cons has for some reason whetted your appetite (for risk), you need simply follow these easy steps to set up your robo advisor account.
+If measuring the pros and cons of robo advisors has for some reason whetted your appetite (for risk), you need simply follow these easy steps to set up your robo advisor account.

 - Sign up via web or mobile platform